johnfairh/RubyGateway/SourceDocs/User Guide.md

 2. Use Ruby Array methods via `RbObjectAccess.call(...)`.
 Doing more work in the Ruby domain can reduce the number of elements that need to be converted to Swift types.
-3. Use Swift collection methods using `RbObject.collection`.
+3. Use Swift collection methods via `RbObject.collection`.
 This gives access to the Swift collection APIs.
 It's more efficient that approach #1 if you can avoid converting all the array elements and looks prettier if you are aiming to mutate the array because the mutations happen in-place.